 Frozen above the lemon tree, a mischievous smile lit up Georgia’s rosy cheeks as her thoughts were diverted by a gentle gust of wind blowing the golden leaves.

-A flock of blonde-feathered birds burst from among the leaves, reflecting in Georgia’s wondrous blue eyes.
+A flock of birds with yellow plumage burst from among the leaves, reflecting in Georgia’s wondrous blue eyes.
 Her little pointed face followed the fading sound of flapping wings.
 In the distance, the flapping sounded a bit like rain.

 As she floated slowly down to a soft patch of uncut grass, it did begin to rain!
 Tipping her head back, Georgia opened her mouth and tasted the unexpected sweet fizz of lemonade on her tongue.